clearstackio/skip_tasks-rails/README.md

 ## Usage

-    $ RAILS_ENV=production rake db:sessions:create

-Above command will raise an error with message
-`You cannot run this in production`
+Running any of the above tasks in any environment other then development will raise an exception with with message `You cannot run this in production`

 ## Warning